rushilrawat/stocksearch/README.md

    - Adjust weights, rebalance frequency, and see results in real-time.

 3. **No Database Required**:
    - Data is fetched directly from the API in real-time, ensuring fresh and accurate results.

 ---

+## 🎯 Real-World Applications
+1. **Investment Insights**: Empower users to analyze stock trends and make informed investment decisions.
+2. **Educational Tool**: Teach finance concepts with live and historical data visualization.
+3. **Portfolio Analysis**: Help users simulate portfolio strategies for better asset allocation.

+---